quentinducasse/decima/paper.md

 # Statement of need

 MCNP is a widely used Monte Carlo transport code in nuclear engineering and physics.
-Its outputs, such as PTRAC (particle track histories) and MCTAL (tallies), contain rich information on particle transport and interactions.
+Its outputs, such as PTRAC (particle track histories) and MCTAL (tallies: scoring data that record physical quantities such as flux or dose), contain rich information on particle transport and interactions.
 However, parsing and analyzing these files requires significant programming expertise and domain-specific knowledge, which can limit accessibility for non-specialists and slow down research workflows.

 Over the years, several tools have been developed to facilitate MCNP output analysis.
 MCNPTools [@mcnptools2022] provides a reference C++/Python library for parsing MCTAL and PTRAC files, while Easy-PTRAC [@easyptrac2018] offers a graphical interface for filtering histories.
 Community-driven projects such as PyNE [@pyne2019], SANDY [@sandy2021], F4Enix [@f4enix2021], mc-tools [@mctools2020], and MCNPy [@mcnpy2022] extend these capabilities by focusing on specific formats or workflows.
 While these solutions are valuable, they remain fragmented.
 DECIMA differs by unifying parsing, reasoning, and execution in a single coherent framework, accessible through natural language queries.